Notificaciones

 Windows

-to your main process to see notifications.
+in the main process to see notifications.

 While notifications including buttons work with electron-windows-notifications